Frequently Asked Questions - EIPA Written Exam

 What shall I bring to the test site?

 Test takers must bring a picture ID to the test.
-No books, cell phones, electronic devices or resources of any kind are allowed in the testing area.
+No books, cell phones, smart watches, electronic devices or resources of any kind are allowed in the testing area.
 After registering, you will receive an email with a confirmation number.
 Please print this and bring it to the test site.
 The confirmation number will be your log in name.

 How do I register?

 To register for the EIPA Written Test, go to https://boystown.csod.com/default.aspx?c=eipawt.
 Select the state link of your choice for detailed information about registration opening dates, registration deadlines, and cancelation instructions.
 Scroll to the bottom of the page to see state testing locations, dates and times.

 I registered for the test but I now need to cancel.
 How do I cancel the test?